BuffaloRob/Maintenance_Tracker/NOTES.md

   - date_performed shouldn't be allowed to be future date

 2) make past_due/upcoming show just the current_users maintenance_logs, not all maintenance_logs belonging to all users
+3) Add delete buttons for item, category and logs

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Messages: